Laboratory evaluation of the immune system

 - - Cutaneous delayed-type hypersensitivity

-- - Flow cytometry
+- - Flow cytometry for cell populations

 - Abnormalities in immunodeficiency